Afghanistan: Taliban says its rockets struck Kandahar airport | DW | 01.08.2021

 At least three rockets struck Kandahar airport in southernAfghanistan overnight, Afghan officials said on Sunday.

-A Taliban spokesperson told the news agency that the airport was being used as a "centre" to conduct air strikes against the group.
+A Taliban spokesperson told the news agency that the airport was being used as a "center" to conduct airstrikes against the group.

 A portion of the runway was damaged, forcing officials to suspend all flights.
 Services will likely resume later on Sunday.